TopHatTeam/OpenDAW/README.md

 ~~Unlikely I don't own a Mac...
 Apple doesn't give SDKs out for people like me.~~

-I found a way to make MacOS support and that involves using a virtual machine to get the SDKs.. "**shhh** don't tell Tim Cook"
+~~I found a way to make MacOS support and that involves using a virtual machine to get the SDKs.. "**shhh** don't tell Tim Cook"~~

+I gave in and bought a Mac...

 ### Why use a BSD Clause 3 license?